-But, What do you do if all that checks out ok and still the engine will not start.
+So, what do you do if all those things check out good; but the engine still won’t start.

-The source of the problem could also be a mechanical fault, or faulty components in other systems.
+The source of the problem could be a mechanical fault, or a faulty component in other systems.

-The computer in modern vehicles monitors and controls a good number of sensors and actuators.
-Scan your computer memory for trouble codes before you do anything else.
-Even if the check engine light hasn’t come on, you may find a pending code that can guide you in your diagnosis.
-Finally, When trying to find out why your engine will not start, keep in mind other possibilities.
+Consequently, the computer in modern vehicles monitors and controls a good number of sensors and actuators.
+Scan your computer memory for trouble codes; before you do anything else.
+Even if the check engine light hasn’t come on, you may find a pending code; that can guide you in your diagnosis.
+Finally, when trying to find out why your engine will not start; keep in mind other possibilities.
 What should you check ?

-First, Check for a blown fuse that may be preventing a circuit from working properly, like the computer system.
+Firstly, check for a blown fuse that may be preventing a circuit from working properly; like the computer system.

 What Can Cause A No Start Condition

 Faults in other systems, not just ignition, fuel, compression and timing, can prevent your engine from starting.
-A system component itself may be faulty, or there may be a problem with its wire connector or harness.
+However, a system component itself may be faulty, or there may be a problem with its wire connector or harness.